myTerminal/template-web-app-gulp/react/README.md

      - copyFontAwesomeCss to copy FontAwesome CSS Stylesheets to the output directory
      - copyFontAwesomeFonts to copy FontAwesome fonts to the output directory
      - copyOthers to copy data, fonts, images and favicon to the output directory
+   - manifest to generate manifest file for release mode
    - styles to transpile Less CSS stylesheets into CSS stylesheets for the output directory
    - scripts to concatenate, transpile & minify all JavaScript to the output directory
    - html to copy HTML page to the output directory